Dodgers Reportedly Land Rumored Red Sox Trade Target

 The Dodgers reportedly acquired shortstop Miguel Rojas from the Miami Marlins in exchange for minor-league prospect Jacob Amaya, according to the New York Post’s Jon Heyman.
 Earlier in the day, the Dodgers were “in line” to land the veteran.
 With just a year left on his initial two-year, $10 million deal with the Marlins, Rojas will become an unrestricted free agent following the 2023 season.

-Previously, Rojas was linked to the Red Sox as a potential middle infield option.
-In the aftermath of Xander Bogaerts’ departure to the San Diego Padres, Rojas served as a rumored trade target for Boston.
-And while the 33-year-old doesn’t have a flashy offensive stat line, he’s been more than reliable on the defensive end.
+Previously, Rojas was linked to the Red Sox as a potential middle infield option in the aftermath of Xander Bogaerts’ departure to the San Diego Padres.
+And while the 33-year-old doesn’t have a flashy offensive stat line, he’s been more than reliable on defense.

-As Trea Truner will embark on year one of his $330 million megadeal with the Philadelphia Phillies, Rojas will substitute as a solid defensive-first replacement.
+With Trea Turner leaving the Dodgers to embark on year one of his $330 million megadeal with the Philadelphia Phillies, Rojas will substitute as a solid defensive-first replacement.

 Nevertheless, in the wake of the Trevor Story setback, Boston still has several routes to take in search of their short-term solution at shortstop.